RIPE-NCC/whois/README.RDAP.md

 Entity Search
 --------------------------
-Entity search on a handle is limited to returning 100 results, as matching a large number of objects can cause Whois to run out of memory.
+Entity search on a handle is limited to returning 100 results.

 Domain Search
 --------------------------
-Domain search is restricted to only search for reverse delegations, and results are limited to 100, as matching a large number of objects can cause Whois to run out of memory.
+Domain search is restricted to only search for reverse delegations, and results are limited to 100.

 Netname may not match Whois
 ----------------------------